tyldasoft/rcloader/README.md

 The extension can be found in the rcloader directory.

 Install extension through Chrome webstore:
-- Click on the following link: <a href="https://chrome.google.com/webstore/detail/rcloader/fdogdjadbdhkiljndgcnglmcaaaadoem" target="_blank">RCLoader webstore</a>
+- Click on the following link, which will redirect you to the RCLoader's page in the webstore: <a href="https://chrome.google.com/webstore/detail/rcloader/fdogdjadbdhkiljndgcnglmcaaaadoem" target="_blank">RCLoader</a>
 - Click in "+ FREE" button to install.

-Install RCLoader locally:
+Or install RCLoader locally:
 - Clone the rcloader project from github.
 - Open chrome and navigate to "chrome://extensions/".
 - Enable "Developer mode" in the upper right corner.